-- Reviewing pupils' individual progress throughout the year - Using pupil questionnaires - Monitoring by the SENCO - Using provision maps to measure progress and review the impact of interventions - Holding annual reviews for pupils with Education, Health and Care Plans.
+- Reviewing pupils' individual progress throughout the year using the assess, plan, do and review cycle to ensure the effectiveness of intervention. - Daily marking and feedback during lessons for instant feedback. - Using pupil questionnaires. - Monitoring by the SENCO and leadership team. - Holding TAC meetings with parents/carers and external agencies - Holding annual reviews for pupils with Education, Health and Care Plans.